kost/libsimplebloom/README.md

 License
 -------
 This code (except MurmurHash2) is under BSD license.
-MurmurHash2 is in public domain.
+MurmurHash2 is public domain.
 See LICENSE file.
 This project is based on libbloom by Jyri J. Virkki.
-This version add different features: more items (int vs unsigned long, saving and loading of bloom filter structure, CMake etc).
+This version adds different features: more items (int vs unsigned long), saving and loading of bloom filter structure, CMake etc.

 See murmur2/README for info on MurmurHash2 (Public Domain).